ChrstphrHll/npc_gen/students/Wulfe Fulcrux.md

 ### Description
 - Firbolg Wizard from Verdain
 - 8th year Assault student in Elkenval
-- shoulder length wavy grey hair that's braided, Hazel eyes, and Pale Brown skin
+- shoulder length wavy strawberry blond hair that's plain, Hazel eyes, and Pale Brown skin
 - Is Courteous and Deceptive, and has Personal Development as their ideal

 ### Organizations